richafnu/Viva/Viva/engage/eac-storyline.md

 ### How do I delete custom cover images that were uploaded to a person's storyline?

-From the UI, Engage admins with premium Viva licenses can upload or delete cover photos for any user who has the premium Viva license and has storyline enabled.
+From the UI, Engage admins with premium Viva licenses can upload or delete cover photos for any user with the premium Viva license and  storyline.
 From the user's profile page, hover over the profile header and select **Upload cover photo**.
 Delete or upload a new cover image, as needed.

-If the admin or the user isn't premium licensed, or the user no longer has their own storyline, previously uploaded photos must be deleted with the API.
+If the admin or the user isn't premium licensed, or the user no longer has their own storyline, use the API to delete previously uploaded photos.

 From the API, Engage admins or verified admins can delete cover images for any user in their network through an API call.
 The URL uses this syntax: